MikolajZielinski/genie/README.md

 ```
 This will drive the Gausses and will create `camera_path` folder.
 Now you can proceed to normal rendering mentioned above.

-# Replicating results from the paper
-If you want to replicate the results that we showed in the paper you can download our `.blend` file from [here].
-You will also find there all the config files we have used for training so you can use the same hyperparameters as we did.
-There you will also find instructions on how to generate all `*.ply` files and how to render all animations.

 # Bugs in nerfstudio 1.1.4

 There were a few bugs in nerfstudio we needed to fix in order to train on Mip-NeRF 360 dataset: